30 Avenue Montaigne – the legendary address of aspiration, beauty and creation – where it all began, and will continue to inspire.

 When Monsieur Christian Dior laid his eyes on the townhouse, he knew that it is to become the beating heart of his House.
 Inaugurating the property on 16 December 1946, it took Dior and his team of design visionaries under two months to have it ready for his first collection presentation at 10.30 am on 12 February 1947.

 The House has inspired many who have come through its doors.
-This fall, it is fitting that Maria Grazia Chiuri created a Ready-to-Wear (RTW) collective of key Dior classics that we love, and a new bag named “30 Montaigne” in tribute to the historical address of the Couture House.
+This fall, it is fitting that Maria Grazia Chiuri created a collective capsule of key Dior classics that we love, and a new bag named “30 Montaigne” in tribute to the historical address of the Couture House.
 Adorned with the founding Couturier’s initials – CD – for the closure, complete with a discrete 30 Montaigne signature embossed on the back, the bag as worn by Jennifer Lawrence in Dior’s Fall 2019 campaign has garnered significant interest.

 Material fabrications available include box calf and the emblematic Dior Oblique canvas.
 The adjustable strap featuring a military-inspired buckle allows for one to wear the bag on the shoulder, cross bodied, or hand-held.